 Skip the main content if you do not want to read it as the next section.

 Osteoarthritis is the most common form of arthritis.
+It causes joint pain and stiffness.
 It usually develops gradually, over time.
 Several different joints can be affected, but osteoarthritis is most frequently seen in the hands, knees, hips, feet and spine.